 · Will it reduce employee requests for advances, which eat up HR time?

-Working through these culture issues up front greatly clarifies the process of provider selection, and enables employers to craft a program that rewards their investment with measurable employee engagement and productivity gains.
+Working through these cultural issues up front greatly clarifies the process of provider selection and enables employers to craft a program that rewards their investment with measurable employee engagement and productivity gains.

 With strategic objectives and financial wellness goals determined, there are several due diligence considerations to help employers effectively evaluate available services and ensure a fully compliant and comprehensive early wage access solution.

 Using payroll, time, and labor data to calculate net wage accruals is fundamental to creating a program in which employers can be confident that employees are accessing their wages accurately and not creating a liability.

 If wage access is based on an estimation of time or payroll data and funded by a third party, by definition, this is providing an advance or loan that must be collected by such third party at a later date — on or after payday.
 This introduces a liability to a third party at payday and can add additional costs and stress for the employee if the advance or loan cannot be repaid on time.
 Advance and lending providers need to be licensed in each state they operate in and need to be registered money transfer agents.